SpellholdStudios/CerndFriendship/README.md

 A: It most certainly should be, but we have not tested it with every single mod available.

 **Q: When will the friendship start?**
 A: After you join Cernd.
 There are certain condition for most dialogues to fire, so just enjoy the game and the talks should come.
-If you want to know the details, open "list of talks" text file inside the mod package.</p>
+If you want to know the details, open "list of talks" text file inside the mod package.

 **Q: This mod isn't in character at *all*.**
 A: We're always looking for ways to improve the characterisation in this mod, so please post any suggestions or constructive criticism on the <a href="http://www.shsforums.net">forums</a>.